turi-code/userguide/deployment/pred-security.md

     cors_origin='http://www.example.com')
 ```

-You can disable CORS entirely by using `*` as the value for `cors_origin`.
+You can disable CORS restrictions entirely by using `*` as the value for `cors_origin`.
 However, be aware of the security implications of allowing cross-origin requests from _any_ origin to the service!

 You can find more information on CORS here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS